 About the Project

+The I-90 Allston Interchange Improvement Project is the result of the need to replace the structurally deficient, functionally obsolete Allston Viaduct and the opportunity to dramatically reduce the footprint of the existing Allston Interchange toll plaza made possible by the implementation, through a separate project, of All Electronic Tolling (AET).
 The southern limit of the project includes the CSX Beacon Park Rail Yard, just north of the Boston University Athletic Center.
 The northern limit of the work is in the vicinity of the I-90 Allston interchange ramps.
-Rehabilitation of the various Allston interchange on and off ramps will be included in this project.

 The elevated viaduct carries the Massachusetts Turnpike (I-90) through the Allston/Brighton area with Cambridge Street and Soldiers Field Road to the north and Brighton Avenue to the south.
 This section of the Massachusetts Turnpike has an Average Daily Traffic volume of approximate 144,000 vehicles per day.
 The viaduct is the primary East-West route between Western Massachusetts, Worcester and Boston, and experiences extensive vacation traffic during the weekends in the summer and winter.
 Average daily traffic volumes for the Massachusetts Turn pike west of the Allston Interchange are 142,000 and east of the Allston interchange are 147,000.
 Average daily traffic volumes for Cambridge Street are 38,000, Soldiers Field Road are 66,000 and the Allston Interchange Ramps are 66,000.